Environmental Degradation Definition With Examples

 What is environmental degradation?

-Environmental degradation is defined as the depletion of environmental resources which allow it to meet the social, biodiversity and climactic needs of Earth.
+Environmental degradation is defined as the depletion of environmental resources which allow it to meet the social, biodiversity, and climatic needs of the Earth.
 Environmental degradation occurs when the earth's natural resources are depleted or damaged and the environment is compromised.
 This depletion can occur in various forms and it is important to note that it affects both the natural and built environments, especially since many ecosystems encompass both.

 Environmental degradation is one type of environmental impact, of which there are many.
 While environmental deterioration has negative outcomes, not all of the causes and effects are necessarily negative.
 Learn more with our guide to the different types of environmental impact.